©NYC Parks Avila

 Click here for an excellent map of the park on the Van Cortlandt Park Conservancy website.

-Van Cortlandt Park, covering 1,146 hilly acres in the northwest Bronx, is the fourth largest city park.
+Van Cortlandt Park, covering 1,146 hilly acres in the northwest Bronx, is the third largest city park.
 Over half the acreage contains deciduous forests, scrubland, meadows, ridges, wetlands, brooks, and a man-made lake, providing vital avian habitat.
 N.Y.C.
 Department of Parks and Recreation manages the park with assistance from a number of non-profit groups such as the Van Cortlandt Park Conservancy, Friends of Van Cortlandt Park, Friends of Canine Court and New York Cares.

 New York City took title to this vast acreage in 1888.
 During the early and mid 1900s, the Major Deegan Expressway and Henry Hudson and Mosholu parkways were built, splitting the parkland into five segments: The Northwest Forest, Croton Woods, the Northeast Forest, the southwest zone, and the southeast zone.